How agile businesses are meeting the demands of sudden, unexpected supply gaps

 Another Australian business that have been fast to meet demands is South Australian packaging company Detmold Group.
 They are employing around 160 new staff to produce surgical masks and respirators to help stop the spread of COVID-19.
 The South Australian and Federal Governments have placed an order for 145 million masks between them, which are being manufactured at Detmold’s plant in Brompton, Adelaide.

 Medical professionals and frontline workers all around the nation have been most concerned about their own ‘toilet roll’ challenge – that is being faced with empty shelves when trying to access essential PPE for safely treating coronavirus patients.
 Supply challenges aren’t holding these resourceful Australians back.
 ABC News reports, “A large centralised group involving Victorian university staff, clinicians and manufacturers has been working tirelessly to develop suitable products and to co-ordinate the supply and demand of these essential items, and it has begun to network with other similar groups across Australia and internationally.”

 The group has reached out to local engineers and manufacturers to produce necessities including face shields, PPE masks, hooded oxygen respirators, ventilators and ventilator parts.
 The Therapeutic Goods Administration (TGA) has even come to the party by creating a rapid approval process for COVID-related equipment.

-It’s hard to see businesses struggle, so we would like to offer some help!
+It’s hard to see businesses struggle, so we would like to offer help!

-If you’re a business that requires guidance on Brand and Marketing, we want to offer you a Free Consultation Session to discuss your challenges and what you can do to improve your brand position during these tough times
+If you’re a business that requires guidance on Brand and Marketing, please contact us to arrange a Free Consultation Session to discuss your challenges and what you can do to improve your brand position during these tough times.

 Book your session below: